Trina Padilla de Sanz

-Trinidad "Trina" Padilla de Sanz (June 7, 1894 in Vega Baja – April 26, 1957 in Arecibo) She was a Puerto Rican writer.
+Trinidad "Trina" Padilla de Sanz (June 7, 1894 in Vega Baja – April 26, 1957 in Arecibo) was a Puerto Rican writer.
 She was born in Vega Baja and adopted at Arecibo; she was a piano teacher, storyteller, and poet.
 Daughter of the doctor and poet José Gualberto Padilla, known as "El Caribe" ("The Caribbean").
 Thus, Trina Padilla de Sanz was known as "La Hija del Caribe" ("The Daughter of the Caribbean").
 She studied at Ruiz Arnau high school in Arecibo.
-At the age of 18, she married Ángel Sanz and translated to Madrid and enrolled at Real Conservatorio and took piano classes with the professor Vasco Juan María Guelbenzu.
-After receiving her diploma, she returned to Puerto Rico, living in Mayagüez, San Juan and finally Arecibo, where she died.
+At the age of 18, she married Ángel Sanz and translated to Madrid and enrolled at Real Conservatorio and took piano lessons before returning to Arecibo.

-At Arecibo, the marriage of Sanz-Padilla acquired a property that belonged to Francisco Ulanga and restored it to live in it.

-Along with Librada Rodríguez and María Cadilla de Martínez she created the "Liga Femenina, Female league" with the purpose of studying women's rights and how they affect society.
+Along with Librada Rodríguez and María Cadilla de Martínez she created the "Liga Femenina" with the purpose of studying women's rights and how they affect society.